 Labour wants to expand state nurseries as part of election childcare pledge

-Country needs to see a ‘transformation’ in childcare sector, Bridget Phillipson MP says
+Country needs to see a ‘transformation’ in sector, shadow education secretary Bridget Phillipson says

 Labour is set to make improved childcare a key pledge in its campaign for the next election, with plans to expand nurseries and ease the burden on parents.